 Reduce Your Risk of Diabetes

 April is Defeat Diabetes Month, a great time to find tangible ways to reduce your risk of diabetes.
-While most of us are still concerned with the pandemic, it’s important not to lose sight of how dangerous diabetes can be.
+It’s important not to lose sight of how dangerous diabetes can be.

 This month we want to do our part and help raise awareness of this chronic disease.
 This post will break down the most important facts about diabetes and share how we can help you lower your risk.